 In today’s world, we have many tools which help in building prototypes.
 These prototypes can have various fidelity levels at different steps.
 A lot of wireframing and prototyping tools are available to us as designers.
 The best design is iterative, as there is always room for improvement.
 Design Validation is a critical step in the whole design process.

 Testing at every step lets you figure out the issues immediately, and this is extremely helpful in preventing the wastage of effort.
 If you can identify the problem early, it will be simpler and less expensive to fix it.
-There are tools like Balsamiq, which let you make very basic wireframes, to tools like Sketch, Adobe XD which allowed you to make the pixel perfect end product.
+There are tools like Balsamiq, which let you make very basic wireframes, to tools like Sketch, and Adobe XD which allowed you to make the pixel-perfect end product.
 You may also check the integrated course meaning here!

 Are Prototypes, Wireframes, and Mockups the same?